modin-project/modin/docs/developer/using_pandas_on_python.rst

 from the API layer in a specific way to this format.
 Since it is a default, you do not need to specify the pandas memory format, but we show how to explicitly set it below.

 One of the execution engines that Modin uses is Python.
-This engine is sequential and used for the debugging.
+This engine is sequential and used for debugging.
 To enable the pandas on Python execution you should set the following environment variables:

 .. code-block:: bash